-The observations of injected electrons and ions in Saturn's inner magnetosphere suggested that these particles do not survive very long time due to the neutral cloud originated from Enceladus (~3.95 Rs) [e.g., Paranicas et al., 2007; 2008].
-These neutrals in the inner magnetosphere play the dominant role in a loss process of energetic electrons and ions [e.g., Paranicas et al., 2007; Sittler et al., 2008].
-However, little has been reported on a quantitative study of the electron loss process due to electron-neutral collisions.
-In this study, we focus on the elastic collisional loss process with neutrals.
+Water group neutrals (H2O, OH, and O) in Saturn's inner magnetosphere play the dominant role in loss of energetic electrons and ions.
+The observations of energetic electrons and ions in Saturn's inner magnetosphere suggest that these plasmas do not survive very long time due to the neutral cloud originated from Enceladus (~3.95 Rs) [e.g., Paranicas et al., 2007; 2008].
+These abundant neutrals in the inner magnetosphere play the dominant role in a loss process of energetic plasmas [e.g., Paranicas et al., 2007; Sittler et al., 2008].
 Conducting one dimensional test-particle simulation, Tadokoro et al. [2014] examined the time variations of equatorial pitch angle distribution and electrons within loss cone through 1 keV electron pitch angle scattering due to electron-H2O elastic collisions around Enceladus when the electron flux tube passes the region of the dense H2O molecules in the vicinity of Enceladus (~380 sec).
 The result showed that the electrons of 11.4 % are lost in ~380 sec.
-Next remaining issue is loss rate of electrons with other energy.
-In this study, we show a preliminary result of the loss rate of electrons with 500eV-50keV.
+The time corresponds to the time scale of the co-rotation of the flux tube passing through the region of the dense H2O in the vicinity of Enceladus.
+Assuming the uniform azimuth H2O density structure in the Enceladus torus, they estimated the electron loss rate of 33% during one co-rotation.
+Next remaining issue is the survey of energy dependent electron loss rate.
+We examine the loss rates of electrons with 500 eV - 50keV due to elastic collisions.